 WHEN DOES "THE BRONZE AGE" OF COMICS BEGIN?

-If you were to believe the people who wrote entries for certain publications, you would think that the Bronze Age was a "made up" era invented by comics retailers.
+If you were to believe those who wrote entries for certain publications, you would likely expect that the Bronze Age was a "made up" era invented by comics retailers.
 To be honest, most people encountered the term in the Overstreet Comic Book Price Guide, but its origins lie with the collector community.
-While many of the Golden Age & Silver Age collectors of comic books will stick with what they read in their favorite literature, it's important enough that the community as a whole should provide some recognition of its actual beginnings.
+While many of the Golden Age & Silver Age collectors of comic books will stick with what they read in their favorite literature, the Bronze Age is important enough that the community as a whole should provide some recognition of its actual beginnings.

-Collectors who were born in the early 60s came of age at the dawn of the 70s, resulting in their having a separate experience with comics and comics history.
-This experience was partially formed by the older generation, as well as having been influenced by a range of exposure to the industry and its changes during that time.
-Personalities from the comics industry - creators, really - becoming known to these readers and being followed for their work resulted in a few very specific events that shaped the beginning of the Bronze Age.
+Collectors who were born in the early 60s came of "comic book age" at the end of the 60s or the dawn of the 70s, resulting in their having quite a separate experience from other collectors with comics and comics history.
+This experience was partially formed by the older generation - some of whom were already forming comic book conventions or would later open comic book shops - as well as having been influenced by a range of exposure to the industry and its changes during that time.
+Personalities from the comics industry - creators, really - becoming known to these new readers and being followed for their work resulted in a few - very specific - events that shaped the beginning of the Bronze Age.

 For historical context, it's important to lay out the experience of the comic book consumer.
 As collectors, we are the first arbiter of any term associated with comics.
 Why?
-Because we became concerned with comics history long before the industry did.
+Because we became concerned with comics history long before the industry itself ever did.
 Which gave early collectors carte blanche over the coining of terms, such as the Golden Age of Comics and the Silver Age of Comics.
+Just because a comic book says it's a "Collector's Item", that doesn't mean the comic book consumer will accept it thusly - and if it doesn't accrue any significant value, then the consumer has determined the market (which is as it should be).
 As such, consumers/collectors should serve as our frame of reference for determining when these events actually mattered.

 Initially - in print, anyway - the Bronze Age was indicated by the Overstreet Comic Book Price Guide as being from 1970 to 1980.
 There were no events listed, nor any reason for why these years were chosen.
-The Copper Age was then coined as the next decade, etc. This doesn't provide the kinds of events that - for readers and collectors - has solidified the Golden Age and Silver Age terms in fandom.
-As such, it's necessary to seek out such events.
+The Copper Age was then coined as the next decade, and so on.
+This type of off-handed approach doesn't establish the types of events that - for readers and collectors (aka comic book consumers) - has solidified the Golden Age and Silver Age terms in fandom.
+As such, it's necessary to review the actual events that formed the Bronze Age of Comics.

 Bronze Age readers knew exactly when their comics were out, because we had constant reminders.
 The words "NEXT ISSUE ON SALE ON OR ABOUT AUGUST 25TH" were, at first, difficult for a child to discern sans punctuation.
 But upon asking mom or dad, we found that this meant that some time around August 25th, we could expect to see the subject issue showing up on the comics rack or at the newsstand.
-These announcements and their associated comic books have been researched and published by Mike Voiles and the information is found in the Newsstand Section at Mike's Amazing World of Comics.
+These announcements and their associated comic books were researched and published by the late, great Mike Voiles at Mike's Amazing World of Comics in the Newsstand Section.

-Conversely, any event within the industry (the good folks who created and published comics) having been associated with any issue actually happened at least 6 months prior to the on sale date because comics were produced with a considerable amount of lead time.
+Meanwhile, any event within the industry (the good folks who created and published comics) having been associated with any issue actually happened around 6 months prior to the on sale date because comics were produced with a considerable amount of lead time.
 They still are, for the most part.
 Therefore: "On Sale Date" & six months prior are standard operating points of reference.

 THE END OF THE SILVER AGE: